Jmendezzz/Jmendezzz/README.md

 ## 🙋‍♂️ About Me

 - 🌱 I’m currently learning **TypeScript**, **Clean Code** and **Hexagonal Architecture**.
+- 💻 I'm currently working in a Barber Shop App.

 - 📫 How to reach me? **jmendez1025@cue.edu.co**

 ## 🚀 Languages and Tools: